Tom-Mendy/Logseq/pages/Jenkins.md

 - **Continuous Deployment**: Deploying applications automatically after each successful build and test cycle.
 - **Monitoring**: Integrating with tools to #monitor the health and performance of builds.
 - **Reporting**: Generating and visualizing test and build reports.
-- **DevOps Integration**: Facilitating #DevOps practices by integrating with various tools like #Docker, Kubernetes, and cloud services (#AWS, #Azure, #GCP ).
+- **DevOps Integration**: Facilitating #DevOps practices by integrating with various tools like #Docker, #Kubernetes, and #cloud-services (#AWS, #Azure, #GCP ).
 - ### **Influence**

-  Jenkins has set the standard for CI/CD tools and has influenced many other tools and services in the DevOps space, such as CircleCI, GitLab CI, and Travis CI.
+  Jenkins has set the standard for CI/CD tools and has influenced many other tools and services in the DevOps space, such as #CircleCI, #GitLab-CI, and #Travis-CI.
 Its plugin architecture has inspired modularity and extensibility in other software solutions.
 - ### **Why Use Jenkins?**
-- **Open-Source**: Jenkins is free and open-source, with a large and active community supporting it.
+- **Open-Source**: Jenkins is free and #open-source, with a large and active community supporting it.
 - **Mature Platform**: It has been in use for many years, making it a stable and robust CI/CD solution.
 - **Flexibility**: With its extensive plugin ecosystem, Jenkins can be customized to fit nearly any CI/CD workflow.
 - **Scalability**: Supports large-scale deployments with the capability to handle thousands of jobs and agents.